 “…Or else you could lose your eye.”

 I understand that my mom was only trying to help, but at this point in my morning, I don’t need to hear the worst possible outcome of my fresh, brand new ailment.
+I wish I had an eye bandage in my first-aid kit, it would have been better than wrapping a towel around my head and trying to move with it.

 It’s like when I go to the movies, I don’t need somebody to tell me the fact that the main character could die.
 This is something that I know is possible.
 When you randomly put this idea in my head, it kind of ruins the movie for me, ya know?
 Is he going to die now?
 How about now?
 I wonder if a bomb is going to go off now.
 At the end, when the character dies, I am disappointed that I wasn’t surprised.
 But when the character lives, morbidly I am equally disappointed.